 The Office of Information Technology hosts a monthly open forum for students to share technology experiences, provide feedback on tech tools and ask questions of UA technology leaders.

 Student IT Forum meetings begin with updates on current IT projects, such as the student email migration from Gmail to the Microsoft Office 365 cloud environment.
-Students are encouraged to ask questions and provide feedback.
+Students are encouraged to ask questions and offer feedback.
 The second half of the meeting includes a special guest or presentation.

-UA’s Chief Information Security Officer Ashley Ewing, met with the forum recently to share information on cybersecurity practices at UA.
+UA’s Chief Information Security Officer Taylor Anderson, met with the forum recently to share information on cybersecurity practices at UA.
 Other presenters include UA’s Executive Director of Systems and Networking D Jay Cervino who shared information about the campus network and UA disaster recovery procedures.
 Representatives from the Center for Instructional Technology are also present at all Student IT Forum meetings to answer questions for Blackboard, Panopto, Zoom and other instructional technologies.

 Quotes from Student IT Forum Members

 “For me, the Student IT Forum has been about connecting with a diverse group of students and staff who have a common interest in information technology.
 The forum has taught me a lot about IT as a field in general and given me a new respect for IT professionals.
-Another enjoyable part of the forum is getting to give a student’s perspective on the current and future state of campus IT.
+Another enjoyable part of the forum is getting to give a student’s perspective on the current and future state of campus IT.”